Sep 25, 2019

 💡 Good to know!
 After you send your maze live, you'll also be able to stop and restart recording from the Options menu.

 Hooray!
-You've build your maze with missions and questions, customized it, and now you're ready to start testing.
+You've built your maze with missions and questions, customized it, and now you're ready to start testing.
 To begin recording interactions, send your maze live by clicking on the Start Testing button in the top right corner.

 If you still need to make changes to your maze, continue editing in draft mode.
 Use Preview to see how users will experience the test, and only click on Start Testing when you've finished creating your maze.
 It's not possible to edit a live maze to avoid interfering with results as they come in.